 This is probably Nashville’s most recognizable landmark.
 It’s had a couple of different names over the years, but Tennesseans and native Nashvillians all know it as the Batman Building, for obvious reasons!
 If you want to sound like a local, that’s what you’ll call it.

 9. There is a Full-scale Parthenon Downtown

-And there is a full-scale Athena inside as well.
+And there is a larger than life Athena inside as well.
 The Parthenon was built for the 1897 Centennial Exposition.
-Nashville is known to many as the “Athens of the South” because of the many universities nearby, particularly Vanderbilt.
+Nashville is known to many as the “Athens of the South” because of the many universities in town and nearby, particularly Vanderbilt.
 That’s why they chose to build a Parthenon!

 8. The Ryman Auditorium is a Former Church Building

 The Ryman Auditorium is arguably the most sought-after venue for musicians in Nashville.
 Originally built as the Union Gospel Tabernacle, it’s been a music and event venue since the 1920s.
 The Grand Ole Opry radio show was broadcast from here for 31 years!
 Check out their website to see a show or take a tour of one of Nashville’s most famous sites.